pddring/mcpi-sim/README.md

 What do I need?:
 ================
-This project is designed to be used with python 2.7 with pygame.
+This project is designed to be used with python 2.7 with pygame and numpy The easiest way to get both is by downloading portable python from: http://portablepython.com which comes with pygame and numpy
-I use portable python 2.7 because it comes with pygame bundled with it: http://portablepython.com This project also uses OpenGL but it includes the relevant source code for that.

 Getting Started: